 So to break it down, here was the good and the bad about my first set of classes:

 - Neither of my "advanced" classes ran because I didn't have enough people enroll in them.
-I think it was a combination of the project description and simply having the word "advanced" in the course title.
-It scared people away!
+Planning a crochet class with the word "advanced" in the description seemed to scare people away.

 - My basic hat class was a bit too short.
-I have taught it in 3 weeks the past few times and that it much more adequate!
+Teaching it in 3 weeks is more appropriate.

 - The Crochet Basics classes were a hit!
 I was right to start simple.